TOPICS OF PHYSICS

 Volume of an irregular objects by using eureka can

-If the object is too large to fit into the graduated cylinder,
+If the object is too large to fit into the graduated cylinder, an alternative method is to use an overflow can commonly known as a eureka can as shown in Figure 3.36.

 This is a large can with an overflow spout near the top.
-In
+In practice, the following steps are involved when using an overflow can to measure the volume of an irregular object.

 1. Fill the eureka can with water up to the level of the spout.